Jamestown Street Railway

 HISTORICAL OVERVIEW

-• The Jamestown Street Railway started trolley car operations on June 19, 1884 with the horse drawn cars.
+- The Jamestown Street Railway started streetcar operations on June 19, 1884 with the horse drawn cars.
 It provided a much improved means for traveling the rough and muddy city streets.
 For about 40 years it was the best way to get around town.

-• In 1891 the trolley lines were electrified.
-The horse drawn cars were phased out and the electric motor became the muscle that moved the trolley car.
+- In 1891 the streetcar lines were electrified.
+The horse drawn streetcars were phased out and the electric motor became the muscle that moved the trolley car.

 GO TO NEXT.